 by Manthan Pathak.

-- Could you help to support In Common, for as little as £1 a month?
-Please help make us sustainable with a monthly donation.
-Visit: patreon.com/incommonsoton
+- We rely on donations from readers to keep In Common running.
+Could you help to support In Common, for as little as 25p a week?
+Please help us to keep on sharing stories that matter with a monthly donation.
+Visit: https://www.patreon.com/incommonsoton